Sea the Stars: Breeding

-Bred by Sunderland Holdings Ltd, the breeding operation of the Tsui family, Sea the Stars is a half brother to Epsom Derby winner Galileo, both being sons of Arc winner Urban Sea.
+Sea The Stars was bred by Sunderland Holdings Ltd, the breeding operation of the Tsui family.
+Sea the Stars is a half brother to Epsom Derby winner Galileo, both being sons of Arc winner Urban Sea.

 Racing career

 2008: two-year-old season

 Sea The Stars started his racing career at Curragh in July 2008.
 Still very green and boxed in in the final furlong, he finished a close fourth behind subsequent US Grade 1 winner Driving Snow.

 He won his second race easily at Leopardstown by 2 1/2 lengths, taking the lead 2 furlongs out and never being threatened.

 In the last race of his 2-year-old campaign, Sea The Stars won the Group 2 2008 Beresford Stakes at the Curragh by 1/2 length from stablemate Mourayan and Ballydoyle's Masterofthehorse.
 This turned out to be his closest race.

 2009: three-year-old season

-Sea The Stars completed a perfect three-year-old campaign, winning six Group 1 races in six months, including two English Classic races and one Europe's most prestigious 3-year-old and up race.
+Sea The Stars completed a three-year-old campaign, winning six Group 1 races in six months, including two English Classic races and one Europe's most prestigious 3-year-old and up race.
 His three-year-old record is described by many as the best of modern thoroughbred racing.